 ‘Divine People: The Art of Ambrose McEvoy’ runs 26th November 2019 – 24th January 2020

-Philip Mould & Company will be holding a major retrospective of the work of Ambrose McEvoy ARA (1877 -1927) - the effervescent society portraitist whom art history had all but forgotten.
-This is the first exhibition since the artist’s death and comprises over 40 works loaned by major public institutions and British private collections.
+Philip Mould & Company will be holding a major retrospective of the work of Ambrose McEvoy ARA (1877 -1927) - the effervescent society portraitist whom art history had all but forgotten. this is first major exhibition of the artist’s work in almost fifty years and comprises over 40 works loaned by major public institutions and British private collections.
 ‘Divine People: The Art of Ambrose McEvoy’ will showcase some of the most daring and progressive portraits from the artist’s pioneering oeuvre.
 McEvoy’s subjects - often dramatically illuminated by his novel use of coloured light bulbs - have been generally overlooked in the broader history of 20th century British art, his paintings overshadowed by that of his close friend and contemporary at the Slade, Augustus John.
 Whereas John remains a household name today, McEvoy has been largely forgotten despite having painted such notable figures as Winston Churchill, Lady Diana Cooper, The Hon.
 Lois Sturt and Prime Minister James Ramsay Macdonald.

 At a time when public interest in the early-20th century has grown exponentially and modern British artists are beginning to captivate a collective demand for work that actively defied the direction taken by continental Modernism, the work of Ambrose McEvoy is ripe for re-evaluation.
 As an artist he straddles the margin between traditional society portraiture and gestural experimentation.
 The resultant works, collectively displayed here for the first time, stand as testament to McEvoy’s unique and progressive vision.